 Mozaic Center for Elder Abuse Prevention Internship Opportunities

-Specific areas of focus are detailed below, and additional projects of interest may be developed jointly between the intern, Program Director and Community Advocate.
+Projects of interest will be developed jointly between the intern and Program Director.
 Interns will be guided to research and produce an outreach plan for a target population, and tailor educational materials and resources of the Center to fulfill the outlined plan.
-This is a great opportunity to learn about a growing segment of society and an expanding field, contribute to the well-being of older adults in our community, as well as a great opportunity for those interested in working in the non-profit sector.
+Examples of prior projects are below.
+This is a great opportunity to learn about a growing segment of society and an expanding field, contributing to the well-being of older adults in our community, as well as a great opportunity for those interested in working in the non-profit sector.

 Meals-On-Wheels In-Service Development.
 The intern researched and produced an outreach plan for MOW volunteers, throughout Fairfield County, that assisted volunteers and MOW service providers to develop practical knowledge and skills for recognizing the signs of elder abuse.

 EMS In-Service Development.
 Emergency Medical Service (EMS) personnel are first responders to emergency health related situations, and often respond to the needs of older adults.
 Studies conducted to assess EMS personnel’s’ confidence in properly assessing and identifying elder abuse have suggested training gap related to elder abuse and neglect.
 The intern researched and produced an outreach plan for EMS personnel, throughout Fairfield County, that provided them and related service providers with practical knowledge and skills for recognizing the signs of elder abuse.